 - Put the eggplants in the water and let them rest for about two hours.
-Add something heavy on top, as they will float.
+(Add something on top, to keep them submerged, as they will float).

-- Wash them well, many times and then put them in the basin again with fresh water and the lemon juice.
+- Wash them well, many times and then put them in the basin with fresh water and the lemon juice.
 Let them rest for 1 hour.

 - After straining them, with a sharp knife make a small slit in the middle of the eggplant and push the almond inside.
 Put a clove where the stem was.

-- Put them in a large saucepan and after each layer add some sugar to cover them.
+- Put them in a large pot and after each layer add some sugar to cover them.

 Repeat until you add all the eggplants and the sugar.

 - Add the water gradually, so that the sugar is wet evenly.
 Leave it for half an hour so that the sugar will melt.